ianunruh/openstack-operator/README.md

 ## Images

-This operator utilizes custom container images based on Ubuntu OpenStack, using the 22.04 Jammy release that ships with [OpenStack 2023.2](https://docs.openstack.org/2023.2/).
+This operator utilizes Kolla container images based on Ubuntu OpenStack, using the 22.04 Jammy release that ships with [OpenStack 2023.2](https://docs.openstack.org/2023.2/).

-These images are built from [openstack-operator-images](https://github.com/ianunruh/openstack-operator-images) using GitHub Actions for CI.
-Currently images are just tagged as `master`, there may be a more stable tag in the future.

 Stateful services like MariaDB, Memcached, and RabbitMQ use container images from Bitnami.